 Beside extensive publication record in the field of European Union law, competition law, and international trade, he is also writing in the field of legal theory and public international law.
 His work has been published by the European Law Journal, Michigan Journal of International Law, Columbia Journal of European Law, Harvard Journal of International Law, and other law reviews as well as by numerous peer-reviewed publications.
 His research can be found at SSRN, online, and on academia.

 Dr Kukovec teaches courses on European Union Law, International Trade, Competition Law, and Legal Theory.
 He supervises student research in all these fields, as well as in international law and global governance.

 He has given numerous guest lectures at universities worldwide, including at Yale Law School, Vienna University School of Law, Sciences Po Law School, Oxford University Faculty of Law, and Tel Aviv University.
-He is regularly contacted by the European Parliament and the European Commission, to provide expert opinion on a variety of European Union law questions, including posting of workers, free movement of services, and the rule of law.
-Dr Kukovec is also regularly contacted by the media to comment on the European Union, Brexit and international trade.
+He has provided expert opinions on issues such as the posting of workers and is also regularly contacted by the media to comment on the European Union and Brexit.

 He has won numerous awards and grants, including several academic research grants from Harvard Law School and the Max Weber fellowship from the EUI in Florence.
 He was a Parus and Rotary Ljubljana award winner and participates in the Horizon 2020 Project “Reconnect” on the citizens’ participation in the EU.

 English, French, German, Croatian, Slovenian (native)